-All of the different MGHDs agree in the region $\Psi(U')$ but they differ in $X$.
-Therefore it seems appropriate to define the {\it maximal unique globally hyperbolic development} (MUGHD) $({\cal R},\Phi)$ of the initial data on $S$ as follows. ${\cal R}$ is the largest open subset of Minkowski spacetime on which the solution is {\it uniquely} determined by the data on $S$.
+We have shown that there exist two distinct MGHDs arising from the same data on $S$.
+In fact one can show that there are infinitely many such MGHDs (cf section \ref{sec:nonuniqueness}).
+The different MGHDs all agree in the region $U$ but they differ in $X$.
+In section \ref{theorems} we will define the {\it maximal unique globally hyperbolic development} (MUGHD) $\Phi_{\rm max}:R \rightarrow \mathbb{R}$ of the initial data on $S$ as follows. $R$ is the largest open subset of Minkowski spacetime on which the solution is {\it uniquely} determined by the data on $S$.
 Such a development is necessarily globally hyperbolic with Cauchy surface $S$.
-For the above example, we have ${\cal R} = \Psi(U')$.
-As we have seen, the solution $({\cal R},\Phi)$ can be extended, whilst maintaining global hyperbolicity, but not in a unique way.
-From Figs \ref{fig:Urhosigma} and \ref{fig:Uxieta} we see that the future boundary of ${\cal R}$ consists of a singular point (the lower black dot in Fig. \ref{fig:Uxieta}) from which emanate a pair of spacelike (w.r.t. $g$) curves which connect to a pair of future Cauchy horizons (which are null w.r.t. $g$).
-The solution can be smoothly, but non-uniquely extended across the spacelike curves and the Cauchy horizons.
+For the above example, we have $R = U$ and $\Phi_{\rm max} = \Phi$.
+As we have seen, the solution $\Phi:U \rightarrow \mathbb{R}$ can be extended, whilst maintaining global hyperbolicity, but not in a unique way.
+From Figs \ref{fig:Urhosigma} and \ref{fig:Uxieta} we see that the future boundary of $R$ consists of a singular point (the lower black dot in Fig. \ref{fig:Uxieta}) from which emanate a pair of spacelike (w.r.t. $g$) curves which connect to a pair of null (w.r.t. $g$) curves.
+The solution can be smoothly, but not uniquely, extended across these spacelike and null curves.

 The extendibility across the spacelike curves is a new kind of breakdown of predictability.
 Fig. \ref{fig:Uxieta} suggests that we should view these spacelike curves (the early time sections of the red and blue dotted curves) as a ``consequence" of the formation of a singularity (the black dot).
 This interpretation is suggested if one uses $x^0$ as a time function (e.g. in a numerical simulation).
 However, since these curves are spacelike, they are not in causal contact with the singularity.
 Furthermore, it is just as legitimate to use $y^0$ as a time function.
 From this point of view, Fig. \ref{fig:Urhosigma} shows that the spacelike curves form before (i.e. at earlier $y^0$) the singular point.
 So it is incorrect to ascribe the breakdown of predictability to the formation of the singularity.